Mount Ascutney: Etymology and naming dispute

+Cornish Colony

+View of Mt Ascutney from Augustus Saint-Gaudens' studio in Cornish, New Hampshire.

 From the late 1880s to 1930, a community of artists thrived in Cornish and Plainfield, New Hampshire as well as Windsor, Vermont.
 Besides Augustus Saint-Gaudens, other artists built their homes specifically sited towards the mountain, and it became the focal point of many expansive gardens and Italianate villas.

 Geology

-Mount Ascutney is part of the White Mountain plutonic-volcanic series of igneous rocks.
+Mount Ascutney and adjacent Little Ascutney Mountain are part of the White Mountain plutonic-volcanic series of igneous rocks.
 These rocks intruded from Triassic to Cretaceous time in southern Maine, New Hampshire, and Vermont with the relatively young Ascutney pluton intruding at ~122 MA (K/Ar date on biotite).
 The Ascutney pluton is about 8 km × 4 km in map area and intrudes into Precambrian basement gneisses of the Chester dome and overlying Paleozoic metasedimentary rocks.
 The pluton emplacement is probably related to the formation of transform faults and/or fracture zones during (failed) Mesozoic rifting.
-The petrology of the pluton consists of three stocks which are gabbro-diorite, syenite and granite.
+The pluton consists of stocks of gabbro-diorite, syenite, and granite which locally include xenoliths of trachyte, rhyolite, and phreatomagmatic meta-sedimentary breccia, and is consequently interpreted as having underlain a volcanic edifice.
+Other mafic xenoliths remain unidentified.
 There are also a partial ring dike and a number of other dikes in the area.

-The last glacier broke material off the mountain and distributed it southward into Massachusetts.
+The last glacial advance broke material off the mountain and distributed it southward into Massachusetts.
 The trail it left is known as the "Mount Ascutney Train."